davemeckin/Internet_of_Everything/React_p5_OSC/React_p5_OSC.md

 Where code is supplied, please make every effort to type it out yourself, you will not learn by copying and pasting code.

+This example will work on the wired network at UWE Bristol and probably on your home internet router if it has its default settings.
+It will not work with Eduroam and/or tethering/hotspotting.

 ### Task 1 - Connect your Arduino to Pubnub

 - Connect your Arduino to the ethernet shield.
 - Connect two sensors to your Arduino.
 This could be any of the sensors we previously used: light detection/proximity detection/slide potentiometer).
 - Write/load the necesary firmware onto your Arduino, you saved it from the 5th Physical Computing workshop, right?
 (It's also on Blackboard)
+- *Remember* you need to look up the IP address of the machine you are sending to on your network and add that to your Arduino code.
+On a Mac, you can find the IP in System Preferences->Network.
 - Test it is working by checking in the serial monitor window on the Arduino IDE

 ### Task 2 - Making a new app and installing the dependencies

-- open a new terminal window on your mac.
+- Right, open a new terminal window on the mac you intend to send the data to.
 If you are using a UWE Bristol machine, you will probably have to run ```npm install -g create-react-app``` first.
 - let's create a new basic react app shell using ```npx create-react-app reactoscp5```
 - ```cd``` into your project folder, remember how to do this?
 - OK, once in your project folder, we're going to install three different libraries to help us use react, p5 and OSC together...